 - Clifford Symonds (08 Apr 1901 – 1973)

 War broke out on 28th Jul 1914, and Charlie enlisted eight weeks later (23rd Sep) in Bristol as Private #14410 in the Gloucestershire Regiment.
 The family were now living at 13 Ridgeway Parade, Upper Eastville and Charlie was working as a Tram Conductor.
-He served in France from 21st Nov 1915 to 14th May 1916, and was transferred to the 2/4th Royal Fusiliers in Chelmsford in Dec 1916.
+He served in France from 21st Nov 1915 to 14th May 1916 and was transferred to the 2/4th Royal Fusiliers in Chelmsford in Dec 1916.
 He transferred for a second time into the Military Police Corps in Aldershot in Apr 1917.
-Charlie was sent abroad again on 6th May 1917, but was given leave back to the UK in the Jul to get married (15-24).
+Charlie was sent abroad again on 6th May 1917 but was given leave back to the UK in Jul to get married (15-24).
 Charlie married Ellen Maud HOBBS (the daughter of a Stone Quarry Foreman) on 18th Jul 1917 at St Mary’s Church in Fishponds when he was age 23 and a Corporal in the Military Foot Police.
 He was briefly staying back with his father at 13 Ridgeway Parade, and Ellen was living at home at 30 Snowdon Road, Fishponds.
-Charlie returned to service abroad again on 25th Jul where he remained until 20th Jun 1919, and was finally demobilised 20th Jul 1919.
-When he returned home it was to his wife’s family home of 30 Snowdon Road.
+Charlie returned to service abroad again on 25th Jul where he remained until 20th Jun 1919 and was finally demobilised on 20th Jul 1919.
+When he returned home it was to his wife’s family home at 30 Snowdon Road.
 It’s possible his brother Arthur also joined the Gloucestershire Regiment.

 Charlie’s brother Arthur married Emily Elizabeth HARRIS on 25th Apr 1920, and his brother Clifford married Beatrice May HODGES in the spring of 1923.